gamedev-vault/WsClientLib/README.md

 ## Building

-To build the library use VC project file from the specific contrib subdirectory (for now VC11 project file is included, but other should work as well after upgrading from any newer Visual Studio).
+To build the library use VC project file from the specific contrib subdirectory.
 Please follow contrib/msvc/README.txt for further instructions, as you'll need to define mbedTLS include and binary files for the project to build.